csinva/csinva.github.io/_notes/stat/causal_inference.md

 - [blog post on causal ladder](http://smithamilli.com/blog/causal-ladder/)
 - [intro to do-calculus post](https://www.inference.vc/untitled/) and subsequent posts

-## 1- **prediction/association** - just need to have the joint distr. of all the variables
+## 1 prediction/association - just need to have the joint distr. of all the variables

 - basically just $p(y|x)$

-## 2 - **intervention** - we can change things and get conditionals based on evidence **after intervention**
+## 2 - intervention - we can change things and get conditionals based on evidence **after intervention**

 - $p(y|do(x))$ - which represents the conditional distr. we would get if we were to manipulate $x$ in a randomized trial
-  - to get this, we assume the causal structure (can still kind of test it based on conditional distrs., can sometimes use causal discovery techniques to try to identify the causal diagram under just some smoothness / independence assumptions)
+  - to get this, we assume the causal structure (can still kind of test it based on conditional distrs.)
   - having assumed the structure, we delete all edges going into a do operator and set the value of $x$
   - then, do-calculus yields a formula to estimate $p(y|do(x))$ assuming this causal structure
     - 3 rules which go from do-calculus to probability expressiom (remove do operator from statement and allow us to calculate it)
   - see introductory paper [here](https://arxiv.org/pdf/1305.5506.pdf), more detailed paper [here](https://ftp.cs.ucla.edu/pub/stat_ser/r416-reprint.pdf) (pearl 2013)
 - by assuming structure, we learn how large impacts are

-## 3 - **counterfactuals** - we can change things and get conditionals based on evidence **before intervention**
+## 3 - counterfactuals - we can change things and get conditionals based on evidence **before intervention**

 - probablilistic answer to a "what would have happened if" question
 - very similar to neyman's potential outcome framework
 - simple matching is often not sufficient (need a very good model for how to match, hopefully a causal one)